moby-it/getgo/README.md

 # How it Works

 - GetGo runs as a **systemd** service inside your Debian-Based Virtual Machice.
-It exposes a simple HTTP POST endpoint at localhost:32041/deploy/**service-name**.
+It exposes a simple HTTP POST endpoint at localhost:32041/deploy.
 The endpoint expects a json body similar to [what dockerhub uses for its webhooks](https://docs.docker.com/docker-hub/webhooks/#example-webhook-payload).

-- If there is a container with a name that matches url path param **service-name** AND the `push_data.tag == "stable"` then GetGo pulls the new image based on `repository.repo_name:stable`, destroys any containers that match the **service-name** and recreated them, exposing the same ports.
+- If there is a running container with a name that matches the `repository.repo_name-push_tag.tag` then GetGo pulls the new image, destroys and recreates the container, exposing the same ports.

 # Install and Configure

 ## Requirements